asyncio-docs/asyncio-doc/webscraper.rst

 It takes the last entry in the paths with ``self.path[1:]``, i.e. our ``2.5``, and tries to convert it into a floating point number.
 This will be the time the function is going to sleep, using ``time.sleep()``.
-This means waits 2.5 seconds until it answers.
+This means waiting 2.5 seconds until it answers.
 The rest of the method contains the HTTP header and message.

 A Synchronous Client